 3. Get A Nature Manual: "When you're in nature, be interested in nature" says Tovah Paglaro, the David Suzuki Foundation's Queen of Green.
 "The children will love to take in the names and properties of the plants and creatures around you.
 You could even keep a log book and look at the changed normal finds in better places you visit."
 For additional outdoors motivation, hit up Pinterest (gleam stick ring hurl, anybody?).
 In case you're enjoying the great outdoors at a national stop, Parks Canada has a program for children called Xplorers that is incorporated with the consistent section expense.
 Kids get a booklet loaded with fun exercises.
 When they finish them, they get an official Xplorers testament and a collectible keepsake.
 Here is the website for Parks Canada.

 4. Camping Olympics: This could stand out as one of the best time you've ever had with your family.
 Long hop should be possible on a sandy shoreline, transfer races in an open range, and swimming rivalries in the water.
 Get a rope and arrange a group tug-a-war.
 Keep the tone light and sort out recreations that more youthful children can appreciate as well, such as skipping stones.
 Use this as an opportunity to teach your kids about competition and being humble.

-- Tags: children
+- Tags: The Outdoor Mom